 Structures within the area of interest were surveyed and values were assigned to each structure.
-Structures were grouped into economic reaches to ensure an accurate spatial distribution of the damages (Figures 4.6 - 4.8).
+Structures were grouped into economic reaches to ensure an accurate spatial distribution of the damages (Figures 3.7 - 3.9).
 A hydraulic cross-section was assigned to each economic reach as means of correlating the water surface elevation-frequency results with the surveyed structures.
 Average annual damages were calculated for each reach.
-The majority of the damage is located along Little Beaver Kill Creek.
+The majority of the damage was located along Little Beaver Kill Creek.

-Figure 3.7: Economic Damage Reaches (Route 17 area).
+Figure 3.7: Economic Damage Reaches (Route 17, downstream of Downtown area).